SeaBirdsGet the app

 Not a navigation device.

-Seabirds is a spotting aid.
+SeaBirds is a spotting aid.
 Coordinates are estimates from your phone's compass and GPS — real-world position errors of hundreds of meters are normal and expected.
 Always verify visually.
 Maintain a proper lookout.
 Don't read the screen while operating the boat.

 See the full Terms of Use for the complete safety statement and limitations of liability.